On this page

 RSC Associate Schools

-Through this national programme we are working together with the Royal Shakespeare Company and 10 York’s schools to change the way children and young people engage, experience and take ownership of Shakespeare and giving teachers in-depth training.
+Through this national programme we are working together with the Royal Shakespeare Company and 13 York schools to change the way children and young people engage, experience and take ownership of Shakespeare and giving teachers in-depth training.

-Following on from the highly successful Learning and Performance Network, this project involves eight regional theatres’ each working in partnership with a local Lead Associate school and nine other schools.
+Following on from the highly successful Learning and Performance Network, this project involves eleven regional theatres’ each working in partnership with a local Lead Associate school and twelve other schools.
 The project showcases the RSC Stand Up For Shakespeare manifesto, with its call to action for children and young people to do Shakespeare on their feet, see it live and start it earlier.

 Since 2014 our RSC Associate Schools work has created the following festivals: Macbeth (2019), Julius Caesar (2018), What Country, Friend Is This?
 (2017), The Tempest (2016), The Head That Wears A Crown (2015), Responding To Richard (2014).

-Our current Associate Schools are: York High School, Poppleton Road Primary, Clifton Green Primary, Fulford School, Applefields School, St Barnabas CE, Millthorpe School, Scarcroft Primary, Vale of York Academy and Knavesmire Primary.
+Our current Associate Schools are: York High School, Poppleton Road Primary, Clifton Green Primary, Fulford School, Applefields School, St Barnabas CE, Millthorpe School, Scarcroft Primary, Vale of York Academy, St.Paul’s CE, Acomb primary, The Joseph Rowntree school and Knavesmire Primary.

 Workshops and Tours